geegatomar/EFraS/README.md

 Spine-Leaf Architecture is a two-layer, full-mesh topology composed of a leaf layer and a spine layer, with the leaf and spine switches.
 TODO

-TODO: Explain why we have added an additional layer of host switches.
+TODO: Explain why we have added an additional layer of host switches (i.e. *Modified spine-leaf topology*.
 Add draw io diagrams for this.

 ## IP Addressing
 TODO